dxw/playbook/guides/running-a-discovery-kick-off-workshop.md

 1. **What do we need to learn or prove?**

    What questions are we trying to answer?
 What do we need to know to make good decisions?
 What might we already know?

    What assumptions should we be exploring and testing?
+What biases and gaps in understanding might we have?

-What might we need to prove to validate our work?
+   What might we need to show for our conclusions to be accepted?

 1. **What do we need to communicate?**